How it works

 Contributors

-The Contributors page is designed to help you get an overview of all contributor assignations, in all the projects hosted on the organization.
+The Contributors page is designed to help you get an overview of all contributor assignments, in all the projects hosted on the organization.

 In the contributors page, you can: